hchau630/hyclib/README.md

-# utils
+# hyclib
-A personal python package containing commonly used utils within my projects
+A personal python package containing commonly used functions within my projects.

 # Install
-`pip install hyc-utils`
+`pip install hyclib`

 If you're developing the package, then clone/fork the package, and in the top level directory of the repository do